GoogleCloudPlatform/cloud-spanner-samples/finance/README.md

    > NOTE: To run the application using the JDBC implementation, in the command above, substitute `java` with `jdbc`.

-   > NOTE: To run the application using the PG Interface implementation, in the command above, substitute `java` with `pg`.
+   > NOTE: To run the application using the PostgreSQL Interface implementation, in the command above, substitute `java` with `pg`.

-3. Call RPCs using grpc_cli.
+1. After the server starts listening, in a separate terminal window, call RPCs using grpc_cli.

-    ```
+    ```bash
     $ grpc_cli call localhost:8080 CreateCustomer \
-        "name: 'google' address: 'amphitheatre pkwy'" --channel_creds_type=insecure
+        'name: "google" address: "amphitheatre pkwy"' --channel_creds_type=insecure
     ```

-### Running against Cloud Spanner emulator
+### Running against Spanner emulator

 > NOTE: The PostgreSQL Interface will not work with the Spanner emulator

-1. Create a database locally using cloud-spanner-emulator and export spanner host for client libraries to work.
+1. Create a database locally using the Spanner emulator.

-    ```
+    ```bash
     $ mvn clean install -Dmaven.test.skip=true
     $ bash run.sh emulator
+    ```

+1. Export the Spanner host for client libraries to work.
+Bring up the FinAppServer hosting a grpc service.

+    ```bash
     $ export SPANNER_EMULATOR_HOST="localhost:9010"
-    ```

-2. Bring up the FinAppServer hosting a grpc service.

-    ```
     $ bash run.sh server java \
         --spanner_project_id=test-project --spanner_instance_id=test-instance \
         --spanner_database_id=test-database